rhelmus/virtmem/doc/manual.md

 the shortcut helper classes (such as virtmem::TSDVirtPtr).
 Either do the same.

-Memory allocation ([alloc()](@ref virtmem::VPtr::alloc)) is done through a (static) function defined in the virtual pointer class.
-In the above example no arguments were passed to [alloc()](@ref virtmem::VPtr::alloc), which means that `alloc` will automatically deduce the size required for the pointer type (`int`).
+Memory allocation is done through the ([alloc()](@ref virtmem::VAlloc::alloc)) function.
+In the above example no arguments were passed to [alloc()](@ref virtmem::VAlloc::alloc), which means that `alloc` will automatically deduce the size required for the pointer type (`int`).
 If you want to allocate a different size (for instance to use the data as an array) then the number of bytes should be specified as the first argument to `alloc`:

 ~~~{.cpp}
 vptr = vptr.alloc(1000 * sizeof(int)); // allocate memory to store array of 1000 integers